The temperature was about fifty degrees, Fahrenheit, but would drop down to the mid or low thirties later in the night.

 The second man inside saw a shadow that was blacker than the rest and stepped back, to run.
 A gloved hand stifled him and thunder sounded, as a red flash in front of his eyes preceded unconsciousness.

 The third thief had seen scuffles through the fence and started to pull the ladder back as something moving down the ladder like a soundless desert storm engulfed him.
-An eyeblink before he was knocked unconscious, he saw a vision that loosened his bowels.
+An eyeblink before he was knocked unconscious, he saw a vision that would have loosened his bowels.
 Eyes like smoldering coals glowed above a mouth with teeth like a steel viper.

 Boyd went back up the ladder, slid down the rope and tied it the first bandit’s plastic cuffs.
 Back up the rope, he winched the man to the top of the ladder and dropped him to the ground with the one who’d stayed outside.